MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [Event Link](https://developerweekny2018.sched.com/event/1df92c8b22c8c022b16d8943d4f67a8c?iframe=no)

-In this talk I take a deep dive into the complexities of performing a steaming join.
+In this talk I take a deep dive into the complexities of performing a streaming join.
-The motivating use case is be the core auctions join that AppNexus must perform in order to determine which auctions transacted, which sees ~1M events/second and ~600MB/sec.
+The motivating use case is the core auctions join that AppNexus must perform in order to determine which auctions transacted, which sees ~1M events/second and ~600MB/sec.

 ---
 ---